swic-web-development/app-tmdb/README.md

 3. Navigate to the [API section](https://www.themoviedb.org/settings/api).
 4. Click on the "Create" button to generate a new API key.
 5. Fill out the required information and agree to the terms of use.
+    - For the App Name, you can put anything like, "TMDB Class Homework"
+    - For the URL, you can put, 'http://localhost'.
+    - For the Description just explain that it's an homework assignment for, "Southwester Illinois College course."
+    - For the type of app, it's a, 'website.'
-6. Once your application is approved, you will receive an API key.
+7. Once your application is approved, you will receive an API key.
-7. Copy the API key and keep it secure.
+8. Copy the API key and keep it secure.
 You will need it to make requests to the TMDB API.
-8. Make sure to keep your API key private and do not expose it in your client-side code ☝️.
+9. Make sure to keep your API key private and do not expose it in your client-side code ☝️.

 ### Setting up your `.env.local` file

 1. Create a `.env.local` file in the root of your project.
+You can use the VS Code GUI, but it's a bit confusing.
+I recommend that you do it from the CLI from the root of the cloned project: `touch .env.local`.
 2. Add the following environment variables, replacing `YOUR_API_KEY` with your actual TMDB API key:

     ```